Policy paper

 Community sponsorship is a significant undertaking, and the commitment and resilience volunteers will need to show to welcome a refugee family to their community should not be underestimated.
 Each resettled family will be different, but they will all have suffered the loss of their home.
 Many will have lost loved ones, friends and family, and witnessed the horrors of war.
 Some may have medical needs or disabilities.
 Sponsor groups must carefully consider whether they are able to support a resettled family, making them feel welcome and helping them to adjust as they begin a new life for themselves.

-It is important that matches are as suitable and sustainable as possible since sponsor groups commit to providing accommodation and emotional and practical integration support to a resettled family for two years.
+It is important that matches are as suitable and sustainable as possible since sponsor groups commit to providing accommodation and emotional and practical integration support to a resettled family for 2 years.
 It is also important that the matching process is efficient in order to move families into settled accommodation swiftly, for this reason sponsor groups should think carefully about whether they may be able to support the family they are allocated before declining a match.

-This policy will be reviewed if a high rate of sponsor declines is seen.
+This policy will be reviewed if a high rate of sponsor declines is seen

 Household allocation

 Citizens UK may arrange for sponsor groups to contact the household, ensuring they have access to technology and interpreters where required.
-This communication must take place within the 5-day window the household has to respond to their allocation of accommodation.
+This communication must take place within the window the household has to respond to their allocation of accommodation.

 We strongly encourage households to accept an allocation of accommodation that is made as the Home Office will not be able to provide any alternative accommodation offers outside of the one allocation being given.